 When ready, announce “GO” and ask your group to their spot and tap process.

 In the context of continuous improvement, you and your group will want to have a second attempt hoping to improve on their time.
-Allow for two or more rounds as you require and then facilitate a discussion which invites your group to reflect on what happened.
+Allow for two or more rounds as you require and then facilitate a discussion that invites your group to reflect on what happened.

 Or, present one or more different ways of tackling the problem per those described in the Variations tab.

-Either way, be sure to review the sample questions in the Reflection tab for more conversation starters.
+Either way, be sure to review the sample questions in the Reflection Tips tab for more conversation starters.

 Practical Leadership Tips